elixir-lsp/elixir-ls/DEVELOPMENT.md

 ## Debugging

-If you're debugging a running server than `IO.inspect` is a good approach, any messages you create with it will be sent to your LSP client as a log message
+If you're debugging a running server than `IO.inspect` or `dbg()` is a good approach, any messages you create with it will be sent to your LSP client as a log message

 To debug in tests you can use `IO.inspect(Process.whereis(:user), message, label: "message")` to send your output directly to the group leader of the test process.